redboul/info4-gl-packaging/WORKSHOP.md

 }
 ```

-now you can reload the [guest list](http://localhost:8080/guest) or go directly to the [new guest](http://localhost:8080/guest/1) we have just created
+Now you can reload the [guest list](http://localhost:8080/guest) or go directly to the [new guest](http://localhost:8080/guest/1) we have just created.

-H2 is a in memory database which goes fine there.
+H2 is the default database launched by Spring Boot when there is no configuration present.
+It is a in memory database which goes fine there but is hosted inside the Java memory.
 But let's say we have an external database launched in another container.